 WHAT WE DO TO HELP YOU WIN SSD BENEFITS

 You do not need to try to win SSD benefits on your own.
-Cannon Disability Law can help file your disability application.
+Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and spending time with your family.
 Our attorneys and staff can:

 - Send you the paperwork you need to become our client

 - Help you file your application for SSD and SSI benefits

 - Inform the SSA that the SSA should automatically pay your benefits under the Compassionate Allowance Rules

 - Request an appeal if you receive a denial from DDS

 - Help you confirm your attendance at your SSA doctor exam